 New Wave Music

-Towards the end of the 1970's and the beginning of the 1980's a relatively new genre of music began to appear branded as New Wave Music.
+Towards the end of the 1970s and the beginning of the 1980s, a relatively new genre of music began to appear branded as New Wave Music.
 This genre is defined in places as the opposite of Punk.
 This meant that New Wave Music encompasses a wide variety of musical styles with a lighthearted nature and including a sense of humour.
-New wave artists were anti-corporate and experimental with stripped-back style and upbeat tempos. music that tended toward experimentation, lyrical complexity or more polished production came to be categorized as "new wave".By the early 1980s, British journalists largely had abandoned the term "new wave" in favor of subgenre terms such as "synthpop"
+New wave artists were anti-corporate and experimental with stripped-back style and upbeat tempos. music that tended toward experimentation, lyrical complexity or more polished production came to be categorized as "new wave".By the early 1980s, British journalists largely had abandoned the term "new wave" in favour of subgenre terms such as "synthpop".
+New wave had a seminal role in the development and popularity of contemporary electronic music

 Synthpop emerged from new wave, producing a form of pop music that followed electronic rock pioneers in the 1960s and 1970s like Kraftwerk, Jean Michel Jarre and Tangerine Dream, leading to fantastic memories from Human League, Heaven 17, Visage, Japan and A Flock of Seagulls with other easily identifiable New Wave acts such as Depeche Mode, Yazoo, Talk Talk and New Order.